codacy-acme/basic-coding-standard/README.md

 # Codacy Basic Coding Standard Generator

-This script creates a basic coding standard in Codacy that enables all languages and tools while disabling minor findings.
+This script creates a basic coding standard in Codacy that enables specific languages and tools while disabling minor findings.
 This ensures a focus on impactful code quality issues.

 ## Prerequisites